On this page:

 Research and get inspired

-Look at wedding magazines and blogs: Browse through wedding blogs, magazines and websites to get a sense of different photography styles.
+Look at some wedding mags and blogs: Browse through wedding blogs, magazines, and websites to view all the various photography styles.

 Start your search early

-High demand: Popular wedding photographers are often booked well in advance.
-Starting your search early ensures you have a better chance of securing your preferred photographer.
+High demand: Most popular wedding photographers end up getting super booked up well in advance.
+If you begin searching early, you’ve got a much better chance of securing your favourite photographer.

 Gather recommendations